Dr. Gregory Everett

 Education: Ph.D., 2005

-Dr. Everett’s research interests center on the application of behavior analytic principles to the behavioral and academic difficulties of children.
-Specific areas of interest include the identification and remediation of behavior problems in young children, functionally based behavioral interventions, as well as empirically supported academic interventions.
-Dr. Everett has published several articles and book chapters related to these topics and has presented his findings at several professional conferences including the annual meetings of both the National Association of School Psychologists and the Association for Behavior Analysis.
-Dr. Everett is a member of the American Psychological Association, National Association of School Psychologists, and Illinois School Psychologists Association in which he serves as a member of the Governing Board.
-Dr. Everett is a Licensed Clinical Psychologist in Illinois.
+Dr. Everett’s research centers on the application of behavior analytic principles to the academic and behavioral difficulties of children.
+Specific areas of interest include the use of empirically supported academic interventions and the identification and remediation of behavior problems in young children.
+Dr. Everett has published several articles and book chapters related to these topics and routinely presents his findings at national conferences including the annual meeting of the National Association of School Psychologists.
+Dr. Everett is a member of the American Psychological Association and the National Association of School Psychologists.

-Dr. Everett teaches courses in school psychology including cognitive assessment of children and adolescents, response to intervention, and psychoeducational assessment and intervention, as well as undergraduate courses including child psychology and psychological tests and measures.
+Dr. Everett teaches courses in school psychology including behavioral and emotional assessment of children and adolescents, response to intervention, and psychoeducational assessment and intervention, as well as undergraduate courses including child psychology and psychological tests and measures.

 Dr. Everett is available to assist students who are interested in clinical child and school psychology.